garrettrm9/Rails-CRUD-app--Garrett/final-project.md

 ### Timeline

-- **12/07 - 12/12**: Work on your proposals!
-As soon as you have a proposal prepared, you can present it to your squad leader.
-Keep in mind the things we have coming next week -- Rails CRUD, Rails with React, Rails auth, more Rails reps -- and don't decide what your tech stack is going to include too soon.
+- **3/6 - 3/8**: Work on your proposals!
+As soon as you have a proposal prepared, you can present it to the instructors.
-- **12/12 - 12/19**: Project worktime!
+- **3/9 - 3/16**: Project worktime!
 You'll have time to work on your project for the last week of class.
-- **12/20**: SCIENCE FAIR AND GRADUATION!!!!!!!
+- **3/16**: SCIENCE FAIR AND GRADUATION!!!!!!!
 YOU MADE IT!!!
 YAY!!!

 ### What if I Have a Dream That Doesn't Fulfill the Requirements?